railsninja/Smartthumbs/README.markdown

 Smartthumbs needs to know all classes that you want to use smartthumbs with.
 Pass them as an array of strings via :valid_classes .

 By default smartthumbs generates urls like "/th/klass-name/format/record-id.extension".
-If you only have a single class you can set the default-class and prevent this class name from appering in that url.
+If you only have a single class, you can set the default-class and prevent this class name from appearing in that url.

 That's it, you're ready to use smartthumbs.